 This way, you will be able to remember the information, and it will help you assess your strengths and weaknesses.

-Remember to stay positive and focus all of your energy on the task at hand.
+Remember to stay positive and focus your energy on the task at hand.
 If you find that you are struggling with a particular topic, there will likely be an app or website that can help you learn it more effectively.
 Good luck!